Denver Eye Glasses Advice: Picking the Right Frames for Your Face

 Warm frame colors: camel, khaki, gold, copper, peach, orange, coral, off-white, fire-engine red, warm blue and blond tortoise.

 Cool frame colors: black, silver, rose-brown, blue-gray, plum, magenta, pink, jade, blue and demi-amber darker tortoise.

 How to Use This Information

-Once you understand the principles of matching facial shape and coloring to selecting eye wear, you’ll find it easier to see why some frames complement your fact better than others.
+Once you understand the principles of matching facial shape and coloring to selecting the eyewear, you’ll find it easier to see why some frames complement your fact better than others.
 This will make selecting glasses easier throughout your entire life.
-The certified Colorado Opticians at Vision Care Specialists are trained to help patients understand which frames will work best for their appearance, personal style and vision optimization need–it’s what they call, the LifeFit™ Approach.
-In addition, with the widest selection of high-fashion eye glasses in Denver, Vision Care Specialists is sure to have the right pair for you.
-Stop in to one of our four front range locations and let our certified opticians help you figure out which frames are right for you.
+The certified Colorado Opticians at Vision Care Specialists are trained to help patients understand which frames will work best for their appearance, personal style, and vision optimization need–it’s what they call, the LifeFit™ Approach.
+In addition, with the widest selection of high-fashion eyeglasses in Denver, Vision Care Specialists is sure to have the right pair for you.
+Stop into one of our four front range locations and let our certified opticians help you figure out which frames are right for you.
 Call us today at 303-991-9600 or request an appointment online.